open-telemetry/opentelemetry-specification/specification/metrics/api.md

 with the [asynchronous
 pattern](https://en.wikipedia.org/wiki/Asynchronous_method_invocation).

-Considering duplicate registration of asynchronous instruments, the implementation MUST support multiple callbacks registered per identical instrument.
+The API MUST support creation of asynchronous instruments by passing a single callback function to be registered to the newly created instrument.

-The API MAY provide support for registration of a single callback having multiple asynchronous instruments, where idiomatic.
-The implementation is REQUIRED to maintain a mapping from every registered callback to the associated instrument(s).
+The API SHOULD support creation of asynchronous instruments by passing a variable number of callback functions, greater than or equal to zero, to be registered to the newly created instrument.

-The implementation MUST provide a way to unregister callbacks associated with asynchronous instruments.
+The API SHOULD support registration of callbacks bound to one or more instruments outside of instrument construcotrs, provided the API declaratively states which instrument(s) will be be used.

-The implementation SHOULD reject observations that are made outside of a callback registered for the instrument.
+The API SHOULD support unregistration of callbacks.

-Callers SHOULD avoid making duplicate observations from asynchronous instrument callbacks, as the result of making duplicate observations is not specified.
+Callers SHOULD avoid making duplicate observations from asynchronous instrument callbacks.
+The resulting behavior when a callback observes multiple values for identical instrument and attributes is explicitly not specified.

 ### Counter